You like fun. That’s why you’re here, right? That’s why any of us are.

 What we are witnessing is a war on fun.
 The reason this bothers me so much is because this war is trying to bully and destroy targets who have not inserted themselves into any broader culture war.
 And that’s what this is: all civilizations are defined by their culture, and he who controls the culture wins.

 Without fun, life would get really boring, really fast.
 Imagine if all you ate was a turkey dinner.
 That sounds great for the first two or three days.
 After three weeks you’d be begging for even a little variety, a broccoli spear, or a nice saltine cracker.
 Anything to break up the drudgery.

 We all have our own definitions of fun.
 But these are cultural forces determined to ram their own opinions down your throat and onto everything you see, read, hear and do.

 Whatever name you give to these forces, don’t kid yourself.
 They fall on both sides of the spectrum and they’re interested in the culture.
 Some have just been more successful than the others.
 In the 1980s and 1990s it was the Religious Right.
 Now, we have SJWs (Social Justice Warriors).

 I don’t want to care about politics.
 I really don’t.
-But it’s an oft-repeated maxim that if you don’t pay attention to politics, politics will pay attention to you.
+But it’s an oft-repeated maxim for a reason that if you don’t pay attention to politics, politics will pay attention to you.